 But, if an ambulance operator believes Medicare may not pay, they must give you an “Advance Beneficiary Notice of Noncoverage“.
 The record informs you that you’ll pay the full bill.

 Advance Beneficiary Notice of Noncoverage

-An ABN is a document stating and explaining that in the event Medicare doesn’t cover your service of transportation, you agree to pay out-of-pocket for the bill.
+An Advance Beneficiary Notice is a document stating that in the event Medicare doesn’t cover your service of transportation, you agree to pay the bill.

 The document must show you understand, agree, and still want to receive ambulance services.
-The document is incomplete until you provide your signature.
-In an emergency, you will never receive an ABN.
+The form is incomplete until you provide your signature.
+In an emergency, you’ll never get a notice.

-You may choose to skip transportation services after getting an ABN.
-Moreover, if you refuse to sign the ABN and you then take a ride in an ambulance, you’ll be responsible for the expense.
+You may choose to skip transportation services after getting a notice.
+Moreover, if you refuse to sign the notice and you then take a ride in an ambulance, you’ll be responsible for the expense.

 Voluntary Advance Beneficiary Notice of Noncoverage

 If an ambulance goes to a non-emergent incident, the company might give you a voluntary notice.
 The difference from a non-voluntary Advance Beneficiary Notice is, the voluntary notice doesn’t require a signature.